 Retail and Store Operations

-You can find shops that sell Disney-oriented and other merchandise throughout Disney World and Disneyland, as well as in cities worldwide.
+Shops that sell Disney-oriented and other merchandise are located throughout Disney World and Disneyland, as well as in cities worldwide.
 Jobs are available for retail salespeople and managers.
 If you want to work in a park as opposed to a Disney Store in a city or shopping mall, make sure to specify that when searching for open positions.

 How to Find a Disney Job

 The following sources list job openings at Disney Parks and Resorts:

 Disney Careers: Parks Jobs: This is Disney's official site for employment listings.
 You can search for positions by keyword and location, as well as check the status of your application if you already applied for one.
 Be aware that your results might include opportunities that are unrelated to your search.
 You can also sign up for job alerts.